yunfan/punyforth/README.md

 ## Quick start

-The easiest way to try out Punyforth is to use a ESP8266 based NodeMCU development board that has USB to serial interface on the board (Geekcreit/Doit, Amica, WeMos, LoLin).
+The easiest way to try out Punyforth is to use a ESP8266 based NodeMCU development board that has USB to serial interface on board (Geekcreit/Doit, Amica, WeMos, LoLin).
 Connect the development board to your computer via USB.
 Let's assume the serial port is COM3.

 ```bash
 $ cd arch/esp8266/bin